iconify/website/docs/api/hosting-js/headers.md

 ## Configuring CORS in NGINX {#cors-nginx}

-If you are using NGINX as reverse proxy, you can disable CORS in API and enable it in NGINX.
+If you are using NGINX as a reverse proxy, you can disable CORS in API and enable it in NGINX.

 To enable CORS in NGINX, add this to NGINX configuration under `[prop]http` -> `[prop]server` -> `[prop]location`: